 A site plan (with a north point) together with elevation drawings/renders where possible are very helpful preparation aids.
 And an advance site visit is always recommended to ensure the best possible viewpoints and lighting conditions are identified prior to the day(s) of the shoot.

 A helpful guide to copyright and licensing is available from the Association of Photographers' FAQs.

 I have the versatility to use the ideal camera format with regard to subject matter, site conditions, client budget, and intended use for the images.

-As of 2019, my starting point for architectural work is a FujiFilm X-T2 body with Nikon perspective-control lenses.
+My starting point for architectural work is a Nikon D810 body with Nikon perspective-control lenses.

 5x4 film is an option for clients who desire exceptionally high resolution images, either with the view to producing superlative gallery prints or perhaps for work that would be more economical to shoot on film.